 It’s tempting to take as much kit as you can carry on an urban portrait shoot.
 However, strike a happy medium between taking enough kit to give you options without having to hire a Sherpa to carry your gear.

-I typically take two camera bodies (Fujifilm X-T3 and X-T2) with prime lenses, with a third lens in my bag.
+I typically take two camera bodies (X-T2) with prime lenses, with a third lens in my bag.
 My lenses of choice are usually the Fujinon 16mm f1.4 for wide-angle and environmental portraits, and either the 35mm f1.4 or the 56mm f1.2 lenses for portrait work.
-With the APS-C crop factor, these work out to 24mm, 52.5mm, and 84mm equivalent lenses in full-frame terms.
+With the APS-C crop factor, these work out to 24mm, 52.5mm, and 84mm equivalent lenses in full-frame terms.and

 Although I love zoom lenses for family portrait shoots, I only take fast prime lenses on urban portrait shoots.